YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 Every details relative to webpages, are available on the **Home** page when starting the web server in the **How to use the website ?** part.

-Alongside the user accessible part of our website, and administration interface**^12** have been configured (to access the admin interface you need to create a superuser account, see details in the README file for more informations).
+Alongside the user accessible part of our website, an **administration interface^12** have been configured (to access the admin interface you need to create a superuser account, see details in the README file for more informations).
 <br>
 <p align="center">
 <img src="https://gitlab.com/Yoann.Pageaud/Projet_BD_M2BI/raw/master/Report_img/adminhome.png" style="width:600px">